costaseco/iadi2022/project/README.md

 8. As a signed-in client, I want to access the details of a shipment to send a message related to the package and seeing the message in the message list.

-9. As a signed-in warehouse worker, I want to see the list of packages in my warehouse to filter the list by status and see the filtered list of packages.
+9. As a signed-in warehouse worker, I want to see the list of packages in my warehouse to filter the list by status (**NEW**) **destination, and date** and see the filtered list of packages.

 10. As a signed-in warehouse worker, I want to see the filtered list of packages in my warehouse to select a package and see the details of the package.